Install Java using Ansible Playbook on CentOS/RedHat/AlmaLinux/Rocky Debian/Ubuntu Linux

 After downloading, the roles, your ansible.cfg should configure for roles configuration list like below.
 In ansible. cfg the roles_path should configure, where the roles have been downloaded.

-Create a playbook file in YML format and import the downloaded role and define the version-specific variable, which you want to install.
+Create a playbook file in YML format import the downloaded role and define the version-specific variable, that you want to install.

 ---